 <saml2p:Response>element has a child

 <ds:signature>element.
 If the response is not signed, configure your IdP to sign the SAML response.
-Follow the link for your IdP in Enable workspace-level single sign-on.
+For details on how to configure your IdP, follow the link for your IdP in Workspace SSO application examples.